 Choreographic Project Performance Performance Product Choreography Students plan, choreograph and evaluate a dance video for a selected artist or audience / for a celebration event connected to their community and for a selected sector of the dance industry in a genre or style of their choice.
 A technique that assesses the physical demonstration of identified skills.
 Can be a performance of their choreography or teacher devised dance.
 Students perform a teacher- or guest-devised dance.
 They plan and evaluate an adaptation of the teacher or guest choreography.
 Students choreograph a dance for an identified group by adapting the choreography from Choreographic Project to be suitable.
-Choreography (recorded): up to 4 minutes Planning and evaluation of Performance (recorded): up to 4 minutes Performance (recorded): up to 4 minutes Planning of choreography and Choreography (live or recorded): up to 4 minutes choreography: One of the following: evaluation of performance must include one of the following: Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Written: up to 600 words Spoken: up to 4 minutes, or signed equivalent.
-Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Written: up to 600 words Spoken: up to 4 minutes, or signed equivalent.
+Choreography (recorded): up to 4 minutes Performance (recorded): up to 4 minutes Performance (recorded): up to 4 minutes Choreography (live or recorded): up to 4 minutes Planning and evaluation of choreography: One of the following: Planning of choreography and evaluation of performance must include one of the following: Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Multimodal (at least two modes delivered at the same time): up to 5 minutes, 8 A4 pages, or equivalent digital media Written: up to 600 wordsSpoken: up to 4 minutes, or signed equivalent.
+Written: up to 600 wordsSpoken: up to 4 minutes, or signed equivalent.